Frequently Asked Questions

 How long will it take for me to feel different?

 The speed of change and the way change shows up really depends on your nervous system.
 A nervous system that has been in ‘freeze’ for a long time is going to take more time to ‘thaw’.
-We are working with patterns that may have been in place for your entire lifetime, so these are going to take some time to shift.
+We could be working with patterns that have been in place for your entire lifetime, so these are going to take some time to shift.

 The overarching approach of SE is titration, meaning we don’t do too much too fast, as this is why the nervous system classifies something as trauma to begin with.
 This can be frustrating in the beginning (I speak from personal experience!), however, after just a couple of sessions, it becomes very clear why we don’t go in too fast and stay in those stickier places for too long.